Italian Medicines Agency Agenzia Italiana del Farmaco

 Furthermore, a copy of the application must be submitted to the e-mail address: mgr@aifa.gov.it, as well.

 The documents sent by e-mail should not exceed 30Mb.
 When the files size exceed this limit, the submission could be performed by Eudralink.
-The application for authorisation of the Educational materials shall be prepared in compliance with the "Guideline on good pharmacovigilance practices” (GVP) Module XVI and Module XVI Addendum I. For new MAs, the application must be submitted at least 60 days before the expected marketing date of the medicinal product.
+The application for authorisation of the Educational materials shall be prepared in compliance with the "Guideline on good pharmacovigilance practices” (GVP) Module XVI.
+For new MAs, the application must be submitted at least 60 days before the expected marketing date of the medicinal product.
 In the case of already marketed medicinal products, the application for insertion or updating of the Educational Material shall take place at the end of the regulatory procedure implementing the aforementioned measure.

 Exclusively for new MAs of medicines authorised with centralised procedure, the application for approval of the Educational Material, if required by the RMP, must be filed with the MGR Office as part of the national phase.